-PRODUCT LEAK TYPE VAPORS HIGHLY VOLATILE LIQUIDS [SUCH AS: BUTANE, PROPANE, ETHANE, PROPYLENE, AND NATURAL GAS LIQUIDS (NGL)] Gas Initially heavier than air, spread along ground and may travel to source of ignition and flash back.
-Product is colorless, tasteless and odorless.
-HEALTH rks or flames and will form explosive mixtures with air.
+PRODUCT LEAK TYPE VAPORS HIGHLY VOLA [SUCH AS: BU PROPANE, ET PROPYLENE, GAS LIQUIDS TANE, HANE, AND NATURAL Gas Initially heavier than air, spread along ground and may travel to source of ignition and flash back.
+Product is colorless, tasteless and odorless. rks or flames and will form explosive mixtures with air.
 Vapors

-HEALTH may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concen-HAZARDS trations.
+HEALTH may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
 Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
 Fire may produce irritating and/or toxic gases.

-PRODUCT LEAK TYPE VAPORS NATURAL G Gas Lighter than air and will generally rise and dissipate.
+PRODUCT LEAK TYPE VAPORS NATURAL G - Gas Lighter than air and will generally rise and dissipate.
 May gather in a confined space and travel to a source of ignition.
 HEALTH HAZARDS Will be easily ignited may cause dizzines trations.
-Contact with d by heat, spa s or asphyxia h gas or lique orks or flames and will form explosive mixtures with air.
-Vapors tion without warning and may be toxic if inhaled at high concen- rified gas may cause burns, severe injury and/or frostbite.
+Contact with l by heat, spa s or asphyxia h gas or lique with our flames and will form explosive mixtures with air.
+Vapors tion without warning and may be toxic if inhaled at high concentified gas may cause burns, severe injury and/or frostbite.

-PRODUCT LEAK TYPE VAPORS AS: CRUDE UEL, GASOLINE, REFINED Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
+PRODUCT LEAK TYPE VAPORS

+AS: CRUDE Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
 Vapors may travel to source of ignition and flash back.
 Explosion hazards indoors, outdoors or in sewers.

-HEALTH HAZARDS Inhalation or contact with material may irritate or burn skin and eyes.
-Fire may produce irritating, corrosive and/or toxic gases.
-Vapors may cause dizziness or suffocation.
-Runoff from fire control or dilution water may cause pollution.
+HEALTH HAZARDS